 The bias is set by putting a DC volt meter between the Imon1 terminal and ground.
 The Imon2 terminal can be checked to see if the power tubes are well matched.
 Both Imon1 and Imon2 should have similar voltages.
 With some patience, the Hammonator can be used to sort through a group of tubes to find matched pairs.
 If you a little want more than 18 Watts of output power and a cleaner sound, it is possible to replace the 6V6 tubes with 6L6 tubes and re-adjust the bias control.

-Here is a photo of the wiring side of the Hammonator 2RVT amp, it is essentially the Hammonator 1 circuit with a few additions.
+Here is a photo of the wiring side of the Hammonator 2RVT amp, it is essentially the Hammonator 1 circuit with the vibrato/tremolo LFO board and associated controls.

 A new 3-wire power cord power switch were installed in the small metal wiring box that is located behind the power transformer.
 Two of the downward-facing holes in the wiring box were expanded to fit the power cord's strain relief and the switch.
 A plastic "pigtail" type of fuse holder was also installed in the box.
 The power cable's green ground wire was connected to the chassis with a solder lug.